patrick21081995/VISKOSITAS/README.md

 A pipeline was built with a preprocessing using standard scaler and the deep neural network developed through Keras (TensorFlow backend).
 The EarlyStopping technique was used to avoid overfitting.
 Training and validation graphs, computational model graph, histograms and parameters distributions can be seen at the link:
 X

+# How to use?

+Viskositas is a GUI application available for download (Lite version) (for the full version, contact us).
+The full version has customization, specialized technical assistance and Multi-Viskositas, an option capable of predicting in fractions of seconds the viscosity of thousands/millions chemical compositions at specified temperatures.

+_Example using Viskositas (Beta) 1.0_

+1 - Download the _viskositas_lite_1_0.zip_ file;

+FOTO

+2 - Extract the file;

+FOTO

+3 - Use it through the .exe file with the same name as the .zip file;

+FOTO

+And ready to use!

 # Contact